 By Dharman Wickremaratne

-(The writer is a senior journalist who can be reached at email@example.com.)
+(The writer is an environmental journalist who could be reached at [email protected].)